cyclosproject/ng-translation-gen/README.md

 The supported properties in the JSON file are:

 - `input`: Folder containing the translation JSON files to read from.
-  Defaults to `src/app/translations`.
+  Defaults to `src/translations`.
 - `output`: Folder where the generated TS clases will be placed.
   Defaults to `src/app/messages`.
-- `mapping`: A mappig from translation file name to TS class name.
+- `mapping`: A mapping from JSON file (without extension) to the TS class name.
-- `includeOnlyMappedFiles`: If true only the files present in the mapping property will be processed.
-Defaults to true.
-- `classSuffix`: Suffix added to the generated class if not found in the mapping.
-  Defaults to `Messages`.
+  Must be in the form: `file1=Class1:file2=Class2:...`.
 - `templates`: Path to the folder containing the Mustache templates used to generate the clases.

 ### Configuration file example